johnie/wp-jazz-releases/readme.md

 	gulp

 #### Changelog
+- 0.1.3: Fixed a typo in image file names in json file
 - 0.1.2: Minor
 - 0.1.1: Change image file names.
 Added license
 - 0.1.0: Only download images if the don't exist in path